 Instead of this erasure, we need to acknowledge that Black, Coloured and mixed-race South Africans still suffer from economic segregation, income inequality, and the lack of quality education.
 We need to stand in solidarity with them, and with all oppressed people, as we fight for our own struggles and we need to globalize the resistance until we are all free.

-Post by Rani Allan and Husam Maraud Photos by Husam Maraud.
+Post by Rani Allan and Husam Marajda Photos by Husam Marajda.
 Rani is a Palestinian American student living in NY and involved in the Palestinian Solidarity movement to boycott, divest and enact sanctions (BDS) on Israel.
 Husam is a Palestinian student living in Chicago and is a member of Students for Justice in Palestine.